TerisaManuel/Tech-Background/README.md

-# [Your Name] — Tech Portfolio
+# Terisa Manuel — Tech Portfolio

 ## 👋 About Me

-[Write 2-3 sentences about who you are and your background here.]
+[2-3 sentences about who you are and your background here.]

-[Write 1-2 sentences about why you chose IT and what drew you to this path.]
+[1-2 sentences about why you chose IT and what drew you to this path.]

 ---